The MLS Department is accepting applications!

 - Blood Banking

 Medical laboratory scientists work in hospital laboratories, physicians’ office laboratories, and public health laboratories.
-In addition, the training provides the opportunities in basic and health-related research, health management, biotechnology, and marketing and sales.
+In addition, training provides opportunities in basic and health-related research, health management, biotechnology, and marketing and sales.
 The medical laboratory scientist curriculum is the most versatile of all the allied health programs in regard to career branching.

 A bachelor’s degree in Medical Laboratory Science at West Liberty University requires four years of study.
-Students are admitted as pre-MLS students for the freshman and sophomore years; during this time students complete general requirements in the liberal arts, chemistry, and biology.
-After successful admission to the program as juniors, students complete the required MLS courses.
+Students are admitted as pre-MLS students for the freshman and sophomore years; during this time students complete general requirements in liberal arts, chemistry, and biology.
+After successful admission to the program as juniors, students complete required MLS courses.